-Cambridge International Examinations is part of the University of Cambridge.
-We prepare school students for life, helping them develop an informed curiosity and a lasting passion for learning.
+Cambridge International Examinations prepares school students for life, helping them develop an informed curiosity and a lasting passion for learning.
+We are part of Cambridge Assessment, a department of the University of Cambridge.

 Our international qualifications are recognized by the world's best universities and employers, giving students a wide range of options in their education and career.
-As a nonprofit organization, we devote our resources to delivering high-quality educational programs that can unlock students' potential.
+As a nonprofit organization, we devote our resources to delivering high-quality educational programs that can unlock student's potential.

-Our programs set the global standard for international education.
-They are created by subject experts, are rooted in academic rigor, and provide a strong platform for progression to employment or to other qualifications.
-Over 10,000 schools in 160 countries work with us to prepare nearly a million students for their future with an international education from Cambridge.
+Our programs and qualifications set the global standard for international education.
+They are created by subject experts, rooted in academic rigor and reflect the latest educational research.
+They provide a strong platform for students to progress from one stage to the next, and are well supported by teaching and learning resources.

+Every year, nearly a million Cambridge students from 10,000 schools in 160 countries prepare for their future with an international education from Cambridge.